Boysenberry: History

+Cultivation

+As a raspberry-blackberry hybrid, the boysenberry plant prefers direct sun in fertile, loam soil with good drainage in the pH range of 5.6 to 6.5.
+For optimal crop management, nitrogen fertilization is used initially, with rows of berries spaced at 8–10 ft and individual plants 2–2.5 ft apart, typically supported on a trellis.
+Mulch is used for weed control and to preserve moisture.
+Bees are the common pollinators.

 Cultivars

 Since 2007, a hybrid variety called the "Newberry" or "Ruby Boysen", was developed to overcome cultivation challenges that led to the decline in boysenberry popularity, and was marketed through farm markets and retailers in California.
 There is also a hybrid variety with marionberry called "Silvanberry" in Australia.
 Classed under the blackberry family, Silvanberry plants have many characteristics commonly found among other blackberry varieties.
 These plants are long living (15 to 20 years) perennials, hardy and cold tolerant, easy to grow, and productive spreaders.

 The 'Nectar' cultivar of boysenberry should not be confused with the nectarberry, Rubus arcticus, a plant native to arctic swamps.